imaximius/api-platform-workflow/README.md

 GET receives available states for the given resource.

 Important!
-Entity should contain `state` field for current state.
+The bundle tries to autodetect field from workflow (workflow.{name}.marking_store.property parameter) or by default set `state` field for current state.
 All other staff will be done automatically (including validation of stored state).

 ## Enjoy